micahco/musli/README.md

 ## Configuration

-Location: `~/.config/musli/config.toml`

-**MusicDir**
+The program uses a [TOML](https://toml.io/en/v1.0.0) configuration file.
+Each key has a default value.

+The config file is located at: `~/.config/musli/config.toml` on Unix systems.
+This file will not be created automatically.

+### Parameters

+#### MusicDir

+Default: `"~/Music"`

-Recursively find music files in said directory. *Default*: `~/Music`
+Recursively find music files in said directory.

-**ExecCmd**

-Set which command to execute when an album is selected.
+#### ExecCmd

+Default: `"mpv"`

+Command to be executed for album playback.
 The individual paths for each track of the selected album will be passed as arguments to the command.

-For example, if `ExecCmd` was set to `mpv`, a command such as the following would be executed:

-`/sbin/mpv "/home/micah/Music/Fiona Apple/Tidal/01 Sleep to Dream.flac" "/home/micah/Music/Fiona Apple/Tidal/02 Sullen Girl.flac" "/home/micah/Music/Fiona Apple/Tidal/03 Shadowboxer.flac" ...`

-**ShowStdout** / **ShowStderr**
+The command executed will look something like this:

+`mpv /path/to/ablum/track1.mp3 /path/to/ablum/track2.mp3 ...`

+#### ListTemplate

+Default: `"(%year%) %artist% - %album%"`

+Customize the album list.
+The available variables are `%artist%` for album artist, `%album%` for album name, and `%year%` for the release year.

+#### ShowStdout / ShowStderr:

+Default: both `false`

 Prints the command's stdout/stderr while the media player is running.
 Useful for debugging.
 Should only enable one at a time.
 If both are set to `true`, stdout takes precedence and stderr will not be printed.